openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 JobPostings List Endpoint
 *************************

-GET calls to ``/jobpostings`` endpoint return a list of all the available JobPostings in the system.
+GET call to the ``/jobpostings`` endpoint returns a list of all the available JobPostings in the system.

 ===================
 Method and Endpoint